RusPosevkin/blockchain-server/README.md

 }
 ```

+#### Required fields and limitations
+* `body` should contain `address` and `star` fields.
+* `star` field should include non-empty `dec`, `ra` and `story` fields.
+* `story` field should contain only ASCII symbols, maximum length is 500 bytes.
+* And, of course, should be a non-expired validation request before starting star registration.

-If there are any errors occured response contains an error reason.
+If there are any errors occured response contains an error reason in `details` field.
 For example:
 ```json
 {
     "reason": "Bad request",